codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why can't you use "Beef stew" as a password?
-Because it's not stroganoff.
+What animal is always at a game of cricket?
+A bat.

 ## Daily Trivia

-Which computer hardware device provides an interface for all other connected devices to communicate?
+On Twitter, what was the original character limit for a Tweet?
- 1. Central Processing Unit
+ 1. 140
- 2. Motherboard
+ 2. 160
- 3. Hard Disk Drive
+ 3. 120
- 4. Random Access Memory
+ 4. 100

 <details>
   <summary>Answer</summary>
-  Motherboard
+  140
 </details>